Fall Harvest Salad

 - 1 teaspoon Dijon mustard

-- 1 small garlic clove, pressed or grated with a microplane
+- 1 small garlic clove grated with a microplane

 - 2 tablespoons walnut oil or extra virgin olive oil

 - 1 small head of radicchio (about 8 oz) quartered, core removed, and thinly sliced

 - 2 endive heads ends trimmed, sliced lengthwise, and cut crosswise into slices